Frequently Asked Questions

 I’ll be away for some of the program.
 Can I still come to VCESS?

-Places in VCE Summer School are competitive, so if you’re going to be away for more than three or four days of the program, it’s best to contact the Directors at firstname.lastname@example.org to discuss your options.
+Yes!
+However, as the costs of the program are used to cover materials, we are unable to offer discounted places if students miss days of the program.
+If you’re going to be away for more than three or four days of the program, it’s best to contact the Directors at email@example.com to discuss your options.

 How do I apply for VCESS?